Malek* has a psychological disability and was employed by a retail store to greet customers as they entered.

 Malek lodged a complaint of disability discrimination with ADNSW.

-The retail store did not agree that Malek had been discriminated again because of his disability.
+The retail store did not agree that Malek had been discriminated against because of his disability.

 The complaint was resolved at a conciliation conference when the store agreed to pay Malek $10,000.